eXigentCoder/klok-2-entelect-timesheets/README.md

 1. Host this as a service
 1. Create and distribute an electron app.
 1. Find a way to sync the projects & categories across from Entelect to Klok, maybe using [Klokwork Team Console](http://getklok.com/KlokworkTeamConsole.html)
+1. If two comments for the same project-category for the same day, will it only take one? concat!
+1. Ignore certain projects(Config list?) or entries (Comment?)